[First posted in February 2020]

 I recently listened to an old interview of Kobe Byrant (still makes me sad) who was asked what he had learned from his mentoring talks with Oprah Winfrey, Tim Cook CEO of Apple, and Mark Parker, CEO of Nike.

-He response: “I was surprised at the amount of mistakes they said they made.”
+He response: “I was surprised by the amount of mistakes they said they made.”
 As he clarified, “We all make mistakes.
 We all make decisions.
 And you continue to plow forward.
 You continue to figure it out.”

 That is the great thing about taking risks, you LEARN from them.
 You get better with each new action, each new attempt.
 It is when we reach outside of our comfort zone that the biggest payoffs happen.
 Maybe not at first.
 But, every venture taken begins with a first step.